Search String

 Now, even if some readers disagree with the above -- "Computer games are one form of video games -- I also say VIDYA, Y'all! -- I'm sophisticated!"), consider the following criticisms of the article:

-As of Jan.
-2024 the opening paragraph of the Wikipedia article does not even mention computer games, microcomputer games, IBM PC games, Windows games or MS-DOS games, yet it mentions six consoles by name straight out of the blocks.
+As of March of 2025 the opening paragraph of the Wikipedia article does not even mention computer games, microcomputer games, IBM PC games, Windows games or MS-DOS games, yet it mentions six consoles by name straight out of the blocks.

 What a laughing stock.
 Such a shameful disgrace.
 How disservicing and misleading can Wikipedia get?
 Why should anyone believe a single word written in the article?